Career Development Process

 The purpose of a resume is to provide an employer with your relevant education and experience to the position and leads to an interview.
 Learn more about resumes and cover letters that are appropriate to use in the USA.

-For general advice on an internship search in the USA, please visit our Find a Job or Internship page.
+Get general advice on an internship search in the USA.

 Internships offer the opportunity to develop job-related skills and experiences that will help you be more competitive for full-time positions in the future.
 Many employers will post internship opportunities 1-2 semesters in advance, so it is important to start researching opportunities early.